fi-ksi/web-frontend-angular/README.md

 The source code is written in English, but the web itself is in Czech.
 This is possible by using `ngx-translate` package.
 All texts (except a few exceptions) are saved inside `src/assets/cs.json`.

 The routes are also translated by using `fileReplacements` inside `angular.json` file.
 Raw values can be found inside `src/routes/`.

+## 8 Logging

+You can find the logs of all HTTP requests (and other events like incorrect password, cheating) including the IP address and the ID of the user making the request in `/var/log/gunicorn/naskoc-backend.log`.